-Tons for England pair turn Test around
+Tons for England pair turn South Africa Test around

 But just as Marizanne Kapp rescued South Africa with her superb 150 on day one, Sciver did the same for England with an innings that was equally impressive.

+She found a willing ally in Davidson-Richards, her school-mate from Epsom College, where along with cricket they also played netball and hockey together.

-She found a willing ally in Davidson-Richards, the England pair taking advantage of a tiring attack and strange South African tactics to score quickly after tea.
+They put together a partnership of the highest class, first navigating England out of danger, then capitalising on a tiring attack and strange South African tactics to score quickly after tea.